stoneyrh/gSOAP/gsoap/wsdl/README.txt

--P      don't create polymorphic types with C++ inheritance from xsd__anyType -p      create polymorphic types with C++ inheritance from base xsd__anyType -qname  use name for the C++ namespace for all service declarations -rhost[:port[:uid:pwd]]
+-P      don't create polymorphic types with C++ inheritance from xsd__anyType -p      create polymorphic types with C++ inheritance from base xsd__anyType -qname  use name for the C++ namespace for all service declarations -R      generate REST operations for REST bindings specified in a WSDL -rhost[:port[:uid:pwd]]
         connect via proxy host, port, and proxy credentials -r:uid:pwd